Our Approach to Homelessness

 Noted below are highlights of some of the Foundation’s innovative and collaborative efforts to identify our most vulnerable.

 Through Los Angeles’ Coordinated entry system (CES) agencies utilize a uniform street outreach tool that helps assess the needs of homeless individuals and helps service providers allocate resources in a logical, targeted way.
+CES is now operating on-the-ground in all areas of LA County and teams in each region now meet regularly, working together to ensure full geographic coverage by coordinating outreach expansion, effective housing navigation, and efficient and accurate matches to housing and non-housing resources based on the individual needs and acuity level.

 Led by the United Way of Greater Los Angeles, the Home for Good Funders Collaborative is a partnership with over 20 other public and private funders aligning investment in long-term solutions to end chronic and Veteran homelessness through a shared annual RFP.